samvera/hyrax/CONTAINERS.md

 Hyrax-in-a-Container
 ====================

 Our goal is to provide a practical, reusable reference environment for applications.
-The first step is providing on on-ramp for Hyrax engine development.
+The first step is providing an on-ramp for Hyrax engine development.
 Then providing help with Hyrax-based application development.
 Finally, providing better guidance around deployment.

 The [Hyrax Engine Development](#hyrax-engine-development) is further along than the [Docker Image for Hyrax-based Applications](#docker-image-for-hyrax-based-applications) which is further along than [Deploying to Production](#deploying-to-production).